Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **Incap Clause** - Incapacitated units must be teleported out before three countdowns run out.
     - Since evac mechanism will be removed, unit has to use a shiftstone to teleport himself out before being killed in an early stage, which makes the game harder.
 Also, Black Plume might be useful.
 (2020/12/30)
 - **Heal Clause** - The number of times of using consumables, and using healing magic, skills and weapons <= 1.5 x (1 + # of enemy clerics) x [# of total enemy units / 3].
 And this upper bound is denoted as N, where [y] is the integer part of y.
     - Using any consumable counts a heal.
-(2020/12/30)
 	- For example, if an enemy team consists of 11 units including 2 clerics then N = 1.5 x (1+2) x [11/3] = 1.5 x 3 x 3 = 13.5.
 	- You may not use the same consumable more than 5 times in a battle (since enemies only have 3 or 5 copies of each consumable).
 Also, salvation (resurgent) gems can only be used on story characters who need to be rescued.
 (2020/11/1)
     - Healing magic, skills and weapons include Heal, Allheal (Light AOE Heal), Harvest Dance (Art of War), Purify (Water AOE Heal + Cleanse), Time of Need (White Knight AOE TP to HP), etc.
     - Exceptions.
 Those granting Renewal are not included.
 Lancet (Dark HP to HP) is not included since it's fair.
 Drain Heart (Dark) and magic like that which drains HP from others are not included.
+    - AOE Renweal is counted as half a heal.
+(2021/1/4)
 	- Half a heal.
 Actions that use TP and are not AOE are counted as half a heal, e.g. Feral Remedy.
 Kirin Blowgun is also counted as half.
 (2020/9/27)
     - Half a heal.
 Consumables used in Art of War are counted as half a heal (bombs are still counted as one heal).
 (2020/10/13, 11/24)
 	- Necros are counted as "Cleric" and N = 1.5 x (1 + # of enemy clerics) x [(# of initial units + 1/2 # of summoned units) / 3].
 - **Shutdown Clause** - Player can only put one enemy under shutdown status at a time.